jali-k/e19-4yp-Verilog-Code-Generation-With-Variations-Fine-Tuned-Large-Languag-Models/README.md

 - Recommendations for integrating the system into EDA workflows.
 - Future work: Expanding dataset size, supporting additional HDLs (e.g., VHDL), and integrating with commercial EDA tools.

-## Getting Started
-To get started with the project:
-1. Clone the repository (see [Setup Instructions](#setup-instructions)).
-2. Review the dataset structure in `data/`.
-3. Explore sample scripts in `scripts/` and model configurations in `models/`.
-4. Run `notebooks/explore_data.ipynb` for data analysis or `scripts/run_system.py` for a demo.

-## Contributing
-Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/your-feature`).
-3. Commit changes (`git commit -m "Add your feature"`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request with a detailed description.
-Please adhere to the [Code of Conduct](./CODE_OF_CONDUCT.md) and ensure code passes VCS/SpyGlass validation.

 ## Team
 | Name                 | ID       | Email                                    |
 |----------------------|----------|------------------------------------------|